alvo254/Fitness-Hero/README.md

 I had to do this because my api was in json fomrat so i had to find a way to host it

+I made some changes to design due to requirements like no redirects allowed